 The holidays are still months away.
-But with ongoing supply chain troubles, brands need to plan for the year's biggest sales days now to ensure they stay in stock.
+But with ongoing supply chain troubles, brands need to plan for the year's BFCM sales days to ensure they stay in stock.

 If you're like most DTC brands, you probably feel like you have plenty of time to prepare for Black Friday and Cyber Monday (BFCM).

 After all, this year's biggest shopping days are still months away.
-But if you don't start now, you might fail to meet the ever-increasing customer demand.
+But if you don't start thinking about your BFCM deals now, you might fail to meet the ever-increasing customer demand.

 Last year, Shopify sales grew 23% during the holiday (totaling $6.3B globally), and there's no sign it'll slow down in 2022.

 If you want to take advantage of what should be another record-breaking holiday season, you need to start your inventory planning now.
-That way, you have enough on hand to avoid stockouts and fulfill orders.
+That way, you have enough on hand to avoid stockouts and fulfill all Black Friday sale orders.

 Because of the surge in customer demand, Black Friday and Cyber Monday have always been super challenging to plan for operationally.